SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 How Overlap Syndrome Is Diagnosed

-Sleep Apnea and COPD Treatment
+Treatment for Sleep Apnea and COPD

 Often, treating overlap syndrome involves treating OSA and COPD individually.
 To manage both conditions at the same time, doctors will consider an individual’s unique needs and the severity of each condition.
 Treatment goals are to improve sleep, normalize nighttime oxygen levels, and reduce the health consequences of both conditions.